 If you were involved in an accident in which you believe an individual acted with gross negligence, contact Thomas J. Henry immediately.
 Thomas J. Henry has successfully tried numerous cases involving gross negligence and has secured millions of dollars in punitive damages.

-Our attorneys are available to respond to auto accidents at any hour, day or night.
-We understand that the immediate acquisition, or acquiring, of evidence is paramount to understanding how the accident occurred.
+Our Texas car accident lawyers are available to respond to auto accidents at any hour, day or night.
+We understand that the immediate acquisition of evidence is paramount to understanding how the accident occurred.
 Remember, your choice does matter.
 Contact our offices – we are available 24/7, nights and weekends and we represent clients/victims all over the country.